Andrey Alekseyenko: Activities in Russian-occupied Ukraine

 In 2022, he supported the Russian invasion of Ukraine, helping recruit soldiers and visiting the occupied territories several times.
 On August 18, 2022, he resigned as mayor of Krasnodar.
 The next day, he was appointed as the deputy head of the Kharkiv military-civilian administration, initially based in Kupiansk.
 Around September 8, the administration was moved to Vovchansk due to the 2022 Kharkiv counteroffensive, and two days later on the 10th, the Russian officials also left that city as well.

 On November 25, 2022, he was appointed Prime Minister of the Russian-occupied parts of the Kherson Oblast, where he deals with integrating the institutions of the occupied region into the legal, economic, and social system of the Russian Federation.
 On December 12, he received the Order of Courage from the Russian government "for courage and dedication shown in rescuing people in an emergency" and "for courageous and decisive actions performed in the line of duty."

+Controversies

+In December 2021, a criminal case was initiated against Alekseyenko on charges of receiving a bribe on a particularly large scale in the form of an expensive hunting rifle.
+According to Kommersant, as of August 2022 the criminal proceedings had not been closed.
+Alekseyenko admitted to receiving the weapon but maintained that it was a birthday gift.